Ocala Youth Camp

 Two nights of wilderness camping and a week of exploration!
 Campers will develop an intimate bond with nature while being trained in outdoor living skills.
 They will learn to make responsible decisions with minimal environmental impact, discover critical orienteering skills, as well as perfect outdoor food preparation and cooking, knot tying, camp crafts, and weather monitoring.
 The campers will gain an understanding of the impact their activities have on the environment and gain conservation ethics while exploring a unique outdoor environment.
 Explorers will experience a two-night camping adventure in tents off site.

 The OAC provides a volunteer opportunity for high school students to assist with various tasks around the camp during the summer season.
 The Leadership Camp utilizes high school students to support staff with camper activities.
 All Leadership Campers will receive training in the programs we offer, how to interact with children, and the various roles of staff required for a residential camp.
 40 Community Service hours are awarded for each week of volunteer service to the camp.
 There is a fee of $150 for the program.
 High school students must apply to participate in the OAC Leadership Camp program.
 Download: Leadership Camper application.

-To apply by mail, print and send your registration form, copy of child's birth certificate and payment to:
+To apply by mail, print and send your registration form and copy of child's birth certificate: